Missouri Hourly Paycheck Calculator

 2015ACS 1-year

-FICA is federal and applies in Missouri: employees pay Social Security and Medicare; employers match both.
-Above a federal threshold, Additional Medicare tax is withheld from employees (no employer match).
-Eligible pretax benefits (e.g., Section 125 health premiums) can reduce FICA-taxable wages depending on plan rules.
+FICA is federal: employees pay Social Security and Medicare; employers match both.
+Above a federal threshold, Additional Medicare tax is withheld (no employer match).
+Eligible pretax benefits may reduce FICA-taxable wages.

-50-word description: Missouri has city earnings taxes in a few municipalities, most notably Kansas City and St. Louis.
-Rates differ for residents and nonresidents but are typically assessed at a flat percentage of wages earned in the city.
+Missouri has city earnings taxes in a few municipalities, most notably Kansas City and St. Louis.
+Rates differ for residents and nonresidents but are typically assessed as a flat percentage of wages earned in the city.
 Many other Missouri cities have no employee wage tax.
-Always confirm residency/worksite.
+Confirm residency and worksite for accurate withholding.

 City Resident Rate Nonresident Rate How Applied Notes